Gift-Ojeabulu/BibleText-Analysis/README.md

 ## Introduction

-This Python Projects is created with Streamlit and hosted on Heroku check the site for demo <http://bibleapplication.herokuapp.com/>
+This Python Projects is created with Streamlit and hosted on Heroku
 ## Get Started

 - Download [Python 3](https://python.org/downloads)